-That favourite old-school boozy dessert – Bananas Foster – but in a cheesecake – Caramel Banana Cheesecake with an oatmeal cookie crust.
+That favorite old-school boozy dessert – Bananas Foster – but in a cheesecake – Caramel Banana Cheesecake with an oatmeal cookie crust.

 If you like Bananas Foster, you will love this Caramel Banana Cheesecake.
 It’s all those things, boozy bananas in a brown sugar and caramel sauce, but also, it is a cheesecake….

 .. because everything is better when it is knee-deep in a cheesecake 🙂

 Do not try not to get too fancy with this cake.
 Let it be messy and sticky.
 Not fussy.
 Banana desserts are not fussy.

 I’ve switched up a typical graham cracker crust for a oatmeal cookie crust.
 You can use your favourite graham crumb crust if you prefer..
 But, but… oatmeal cookies and bananas are just perfect.
 One small package of Dad’s Original Oatmeal cookies will work for the crust.
 Just pulse the whole bag of the cookies in a food processor until you have fine crumbs.

 Ironically, I tend to make this cake in early to mid summer when all the fresh fruit is out there and I could make any kind of fruit based dessert my little hearts desires.
 But this is a large and crowd pleasing cake.
 So I usually bust it out for neighbourhood BBQs and casual potlucks.

 It’s a something for everyone cake.
 Kids love it.
 Adults appreciate the fried, boozy bananas… and there is something very nostalgic about this dessert.
 Maybe it is the bananas and caramel sauce.
 I’m not sure, but it makes my inner child happy.